kissmetrics/km-support/_posts/2015-10-19-quickstart-install-kissmetrics.md

 You'll get higher quality data when you place it right below the <head> tag on all your pages This is an important point that cannot be overlooked.

-The tracking code loads asynchronously, which means that it will not affect page load times.
-If you think of webpages as a highway, asynchronous content loads on a separate lane from the rest of your HTML content.
+The tracking code loads asynchronously, which means that **it will not affect page load times.** If you think of webpages as a highway, asynchronous content loads on a separate lane from the rest of your HTML content.
 This means that it will not slow down the load times of your other website content.

 You can install the tracking snippet on both HTTP and the more secure HTTPS pages.
 Use the same tracking snippet for each page, no special cases are required for either.
 Kissmetrics will track people regardless.

 By installing the JavaScript tracking snippet, Kissmetrics will track all subdomains seamlessly.
-For example, if you install the snippet onto the main homepage -- kissmetrics.com, we will track all subdomains under your URL such as app.kissmetrics.com, blog.kissmetrics.com, and grow.kissmetrics.com domains.
+For example, if you install the snippet onto the main homepage -- *kissmetrics.com*, we will track all subdomains under your URL such as *app.kissmetrics.com*, *blog.kissmetrics.com*, and *grow.kissmetrics.com* domains.
 If you have subdomains, don't hesitate to insert the tracking snippet if you'd like to track the pages within that subdomain.

 ###Step 3 - Insert the Tracking Code
 We've copied our JavaScript tracking code and now we need to edit our website's source code.
 To start, we'll first locate the <head> tag at the top: